-To install the spark plugs
+To install a spark plug

-Measure the electrode gap with a wire thickness gauge and, if necessary, adjust the gap to specification.
+Measure the spark plug gap with a wire thickness gauge and, if necessary, adjust the gap to specification.

-Spark plug gap: 0.6 - 0.7 mm
+Spark plug gap: 0.6-0.7 mm

-- 2. Clean the gasket surface.
-Wipe off any grime from the threads. - 3.
-Install the spark plug and tighten it to the specified torque.
+- Clean the surface of the spark plug gasket and its mating surface, and then wipe off any grime from the spark plug threads. - 3.
+Install the spark plug with the spark plug wrench, and then tighten it to the specified torque.

-Tightening torque: Spark plug: 12.5 Nm (1.25 m·kg)
+Tightening torque: Spark plug: 12.5 Nm (1.25 m·kgf)

-If a torque wrench is not available when you are installing a spark plug, a good estimate of the correct torque is 1/4 to 1/2 turn past finger tight.
-Have the spark plug tightened to the specified torque as soon as possible.
+If a torque wrench is not available when installing a spark plug, a good estimate of the correct torque is 1/4-1/2 turn past finger tight.
+However, the spark plug should be tightened to the specified torque as soon as possible.

-4. Install the spark plug caps.
+4. Install the spark plug cap.